dsih-artpark/dataio/docs/source/index.md

 ### Downloading a Complete Dataset

 Downloading a complete dataset will download all the tables in the dataset to the specified directory.
 You can do this by passing the dataset's unique identifier to the `download_dataset` method.
 The client will download the dataset to the default directory `.data` within the current working directory.
 By default, the metadata will be downloaded to the root of the dataset directory as a YAML file.
-This can be controlled by passing the `get_metadata` and `metadata_as_yaml` arguments to the `download_dataset` method.
+This can be controlled by passing the `get_metadata` and `metadata_format` arguments to the `download_dataset` method.

 In a future release, the README file of the dataset will be added to the dataset directory.